7 science-based reasons to love avocados

 4. Aids digestion

-Dietary fibre is also one of the main nutrients that helps keep things running smoothly through your digestive system.
-One serving of avocado (about ¼ of a whole fruit) provides 3.8g fibre, around 15% your daily recommended fibre intake, depending on age and sex.
-Want even more reasons to eat fibre?
+Dietary fiber is also one of the main nutrients that helps keep things running smoothly through your digestive system.
+According to the 2020-2025 Dietary Guidelines for Americans, most of us could be adding more fiber to our diets, and avocados are a great way to do so.
+One serving of avocado (about ⅓ of a whole fruit) can provide 8% to 14% your daily recommended fiber intake, depending on age and sex.
+Want even more reasons to eat fiber?
 Other potential benefits include a reduced likelihood of developing type 2 diabetes, as well as certain cancers.

-As we’ve already discussed, avocado contains plenty of nutrients.
+As we’ve already discussed, avocado contains plenty of nutrients unto itself.
 Did you know it can help your body absorb nutrients from other foods, too?
-Vitamins A, D, E and K, are known as fat-soluble nutrients—meaning the body absorbs them best with some dietary fat in the mix.
+Vitamins A, D, E, and K, are known as fat-soluble nutrients—meaning the body absorbs them best with some dietary fat in the mix.
 In this way, an avocado’s fat content can help you get the most from your meals and snacks, London explains.

 7. May aid in weight management

 Avocado’s unique makeup may boost mealtime satisfaction.
-Research has found that a combo of unsaturated fats, water and dietary fibre can enhance feelings of satiety.
+Research has found that a combo of unsaturated fats, water, and dietary fiber can enhance feelings of satiety.
 King explains that this may help prevent overeating of less nutritious foods throughout the day.

-Just note, compared with most other plants (green leafy vegetables, for instance) avocados are more energy-dense—in other words, higher in calories (kilojoules).
+Just note: Compared with most other plants in our diet (arugula, for instance) avocados are more energy-dense—in other words, higher in calories.
 Being mindful of serving sizes can help keep you from accidentally undermining your weight-loss efforts.